FEATURES

 Now CARTA can be installed with:

-brew install cartavis/tap/carta
+brew install --cask cartavis/tap/carta

-To start CARTA, please refer to the user manual How to Run CARTA.
+To start CARTA, please refer to the user manual: How to Run CARTA.

-installer and drag the CARTA icon to the Applications folder.
+After downloading, open the DMG installer and drag the CARTA icon to the Applications folder.

 alias carta='/Applications/CARTA.app/Contents/MacOS/CARTA'